Artist Statement

 My work is rooted in Baltimore, but it speaks to something broader — the shared human experience of community, memory, and belonging.

-My mother and grandmother were the architects of our family’s archive, saving photographs, telling stories, and preserving a world that shaped my earliest sense of identity.
-I later understand that what they created was more than memory.
+My mother and grandmother were the architects of our family’s archive — saving photographs, telling stories, and preserving a world that shaped my earliest sense of identity.
+What they created was more than memory.
 It was cultural documentation.

-RockRose Stories continues that tradition through a cinematic lens, shaping a long-form memoir told across multiple films and years.
+RockRose Stories continues that tradition through a cinematic lens — shaping a long-form body of work told across films and, now, memoir.

 My work explores how communities remember, how they change, and how those memories live on inside the people who grew up there.

-The work is fully rooted in the belief that everyday lives deserve the same attention and artistry as any grand story.
-It is also created with the intention that it may one day live beyond me — within family, community, and cultural institutions.
+It is rooted in the belief that everyday lives deserve the same attention and artistry as any grand narrative — and created with the hope that it may one day live beyond me, within family, community, and cultural institutions.

 Contact